Installer Directory

 Updated on

 Due to rising energy bills and a growing desire to reduce our carbon emissions and impact on the environment, solar panels are becoming an increasingly popular format for the provision of energy to homes in the UK.
-The latest solar panel models on the market have an expected lifespan of 40-50 years, and warranties that will keep them protected for at least half of that time.
+The latest solar panel models on the market can have a lifespan as long as between 40-50 years, and warranties that will keep them protected for at least half of that time.
+However, it is important to remember that solar panels slowly degrade over time and will produce less electricity.
+Solar panels are generally expected to last for 25 to 30 years.

 The warranties also act to guarantee the performance levels of the solar panels over the course of the first half of their lives.
 Most warranties will guarantee that the performance will not drop below 80% before the warranty ends.
 In fact, some panels have been known to remain over 80% efficient even past the end of their lives.
 If you take good care of your solar panels, then they could easily last over 40 years after being installed.
 However, it is essential to remember that their performance levels will have deteriorated slightly over that time period.

-The life expectancy of around half a century includes both monocrystalline and polycrystalline solar panels.
-The reason that thin film is not included is because we don’t yet know just how long their estimated lifespan is, and this is why their warranties also tend to be shorter.
+The life expectancy of around half a century applies to both monocrystalline and polycrystalline solar panels.
+The reason thin film is not included is because we don’t yet know how long their estimated lifespan is, and this is why their warranties also tend to be shorter.
 Please note that the size and wattage of a system should never impact its lifespan.

 COMPARE PRICES FROM LOCAL INSTALLERS